Diamondbacks hand Mets fifth straight loss

 Descalso greeted reliever Josh Edgin with a home run, the third of the inning.
 It was Descalso's fourth pinch-hit home run of his career.

+The Diamondbacks played their first game without leadoff hitter and center fielder A.J.
+Pollock.
+He was placed on the 10-day disabled list with a low-grade right groin strain a day after he was injured running to first base on a single.

+"We're going to have to deal with it.
+It is what it is," Lamb said of being without Pollock.
+"We're just going to have to play good baseball while A.J.'s gone."

-Arizona's Jorge De La Rosa (2-0) pitched a scoreless eighth inning for the win.
+Jorge De La Rosa (2-0) pitched a scoreless eighth inning for the win, helping the Diamondbacks improve to 16-8 at home.

 Pinch hitter Wilmer Flores hit a two-run home run in the ninth inning for New York (16-21).